Kirk McCaskill: Hockey career highlights

 McCaskill played center and right wing for the University of Vermont from 1979 to 1983, and in 1982 was a finalist for the Hobey Baker Award and was named to that season's NCAA East All-America First Team and the ECAC All-Star First Team.
 He was the team captain during the 1982–83 season, and won the Cunningham Award as the Most Valuable Player on the Catamounts.

 McCaskill was drafted in the fourth round (64th overall) by the Winnipeg Jets in the 1981 NHL Entry Draft, playing only one season of professional hockey for the Sherbrooke Jets, a Jets farm team, and dressed for one game with the Winnipeg Jets of the NHL but did not play in the game.
 During the 1983–84 season, he scored 10 goals and added 12 assists for 22 points.
 He retired from professional hockey after that one season to focus solely on his professional baseball career.

 For his achievements in hockey and baseball, McCaskill was inducted into the Vermont Sports Hall of Fame in 2015.

 Hockey awards and honors

 Personal

-Kirk and his wife, Dana, have three sons: Riley, Reese, and Bennett, who all currently reside in Cardiff by the Sea, California.
+McCaskill and his wife, Dana, have three sons, Riley, Reese, and Bennett, and currently reside in Cardiff by the Sea, California.

 McCaskill holds both dual Canadian and U.S. citizenships.

-He became the head baseball coach at The Bishop's School in La Jolla, California in November 2020, having previously been the head coach at Torrey Pines High School in San Diego.
+He became the head baseball coach at The Bishop's School in La Jolla, California, in November 2020, having previously been the head coach at Torrey Pines High School in San Diego.